MeteoSwiss/ldcast/README.md

 ## Training data

-The preprocessed training data, needed to rerun the LDCast training, can be found at Zenodo repository https://doi.org/10.5281/zenodo.7780914.
+The preprocessed training data, needed to rerun the LDCast training, can be found at the [Zenodo repository](https://doi.org/10.5281/zenodo.7780914).
 Unzip the `ldcast-datasets.zip` file to the `data` directory.

 ## Training the autoencoder